0xjmux/InsanelyCheapElectronics/README.md

 # Electronics from China

 This repo is a work in progress.
-Me and a bunch of my discord friends on [Spacehuhn's discord server](https://discordapp.com/invite/7Ay378G) all like to purchase cheap electronics from China for projects, so we figured it'd be good to make a list of stuff that we have bought for those that are just starting out and want ideas/parts for projects.
+Me and a bunch of my discord friends on [Spacehuhn's discord server](https://discordapp.com/invite/7Ay378G) all like to purchase cheap electronics from China for projects, so we figured it'd be good to make a list of stuff that we have bought for those that are just starting out and want ideas/parts for projects.<br />
+All prices in Euro and USD.<br />
-This is a collaboration between
+This is a collaboration between:
 ### (add your username here my dudes)

 ## Table of Contents